Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Are we all not stars in our narratives, aching to make a mark?
+<p class="firstLetter">Are we all, not stars in our narratives, aching to make a mark?
 Driven by success, we mold ourselves to fit the accomplishment framework.
 And in this shared human experience, few exemplify the journey of The Achiever - the Enneagram type 3 - as vividly as <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">Jason Calacanis</a>.
 Let's dive into a nuanced understanding of Jason Calacanis' personality through the lens of Enneagram.</p>

 > **Disclaimer** This analysis of Jason Calacanis's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jason Calacanis.